 Fivemile Butte Lookout is available for reservation year-round.
 It provides stellar mountain views and access to a variety of outdoor recreation opportunities, including hiking, mountain biking and wildlife viewing.
 During the winter months, the lookout is popular among hunters and winter sports enthusiasts.

-The lookout can only be accessed by skiing, snowmobiling or snowshoeing up to 3 miles from a parking area at the Billy Bob Sno-Park.
+In the winter the lookout can only be accessed by skiing, snowmobiling or snowshoeing up to 3 miles from a parking area at the Billy Bob Sno-Park.
 A permit is required to park and the trek takes about three to four hours.
+In the summer guests can drive directly to the lookout but will need a gate code once their reservation is made.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 In the summer months, visitors enjoy hiking, horseback riding and mountain biking in the area, as well as the gorgeous views from the lookout.
 The lookout is near Eightmile Creek and Eightmile Trail, which travels through and around a riparian area, old growth pine forests and meadows dotted with wildflowers.

 The area is popular among winter sports enthusiasts as well, as the location provides access to numerous cross country skiing, snowshoeing and snowmobiling trails.
 It is a shared winter recreation area and lookout guests should expect other winter sports enthusiasts in the area.

 The cabin is atop a 40-foot tower and is surrounded by a wooden catwalk.
 The 14-by-14 room is furnished with a small bed, a wood stove for heating and a table and chairs.
 It has a propane cook stove and solar-powered lights.
 There is no water on-site.